 - Write them an endorsement that they can use on their website or in their portfolio (if they have one).
 If you don’t know if they have one, ask!

 - Shoot them a quick e-mail to tell them how amazing they did and just to say you appreciated their work.

-- Give them concrete metrics to stand behind (i.e. “Your post garnered 1,030 views and generated a discussion of 100+ comments that directly and indirectly related to our brand.
+- Give them concrete metrics to stand behind (e.g. “Your post garnered 1,030 views and generated a discussion of 100+ comments that related to our brand.
 You, my friend, are a superstar.”)

-- Recognize firsts, especially if you watched this person struggled to get to that point.
+- Recognize firsts, especially if you watched this person struggle to get to that point.
 Knowing that you appreciate that work will encourage them to continue that type of work/behavior in the future.